christianhidber/easyagents/README.md

   Thus any- and everything may (and probably should) change.
 * If you have any difficulties in installing or using easyagents please let us know by [creating an issue](https://github.com/christianhidber/easyagents/issues/new/choose).
-  We'll try to do our best to help you.
+  We'll try our best to help you.
 * Any ideas, help, suggestions, comments etc in python / open source development / reinforcement learning / whatever are more than welcome.
 Thanks a lot in advance.